-Though OSHA requires that all high rise cleaners be trained, there is no specific training that they recommend or require.
-There is no mandatory rule saying that high rise window cleaners have to be trained in any sort of rope access course, though, most people in the rope access industry see the benefits and say that training comes highly recommended.
-So what are some of the benefits to getting trained and is it worth it, both in the financial investment and the skills gained?
+Although OSHA requires that all high rise cleaners are trained, there is no specific training that they recommend or require.
+There is no mandatory rule saying that high rise window cleaners have to be trained in rope access, though, most people in the rope access industry see the benefits and say that training comes highly recommended.
+So what are some of the benefits of getting trained, and is it worth it, both in the financial investment and the skills gained?

 This question of “is it worth it to get training” has been on our minds since we first began selling high-rise window equipment years ago.
-The answer has honestly always been yes for us, especially after we began to obsess over HR window cleaning and gained experience with the technical equipment needed on the job.
-The more we’ve learned over the course of the years, the more clear the answer has become for us.
-We even began to question how people in the high-rise window cleaning industry could manage not to get trained!
-However, we know that it takes resources and time to get trained, after all, if it’s not required to get a specific type of training, why would you cough up the money and make yourself go?
+The answer for us has always been yes, especially once we started to obsess over HR window cleaning and gained experience with the technical equipment needed on the job.
+The more we’ve learned over the years, the clearer the answer has become for us.
+We even questioned how people in the high-rise window cleaning industry could manage not to get trained!
+However, we know that it takes resources and time to get trained, after all, if it’s not required to get a specific type of training, why would you pay the money and make yourself go?
 But with the recent number of high-rise accidents and OSHA’s new Walking/Working Surface rulings, it seemed like a good time to ask some hard questions.
-We’ve decided to not just tell you why you should get trained in rope access (SPRAT), but rather, we’d like to show you.
+We’ve decided not to tell you why you should get trained in rope access (SPRAT), but rather, we’d like to show you.

 We went ahead and asked him.